 Learn more about the fin-rot disease and its treatment.

 A fungus is a colorless plant that appears on the fins or body in the form of whitish cotton-wool.
-Fungus attack is most common in sick and weak fish where previous damage to skin or fins exist.
+Fungus attack is most common in sick and weak fish with previous skin or fin damage.

 - Whitish cotton-wool growth appears in fish body or fins,